KevinMeteor/leetcode-sql-solutions/00183-customers-who-never-order/explanation.md

 # Customers Who Never Order

 ## 🔍 Problem Summary
-(High-level restatement of the problem in natural language.)
+Write a solution to find all customers who never order anything.

+Return the result table in any order.

 ---